This website is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Anti-virus software explained

 Most viruses target computers running Microsoft Windows, but you should choose anti-virus software carefully no matter what kind of computer you have.
-It could save your files and help you avoid having to reload your computer from scratch.

 Dealing with viruses